nasebanal/nb-deliverykit/README.md

-# Open Source Delivery Kit
+# NASEBANAL Open Source Delivery Kit

+This is Chef Recipe to create a Docker Image for nb-deliverykit.
+You can down load it from https://hub.docker.com/r/syatsuzuka/nb-deliverykit/

 [Component]

 * Cent OS 6.6
 * yum 3.5.2
 * which 2.19